jpollard-cs/TypeScriptDiscordStarterBot/README.md

 `TEST_GUILD_IDS` the comma delimited list of ids of the guilds you plan to use for testing your bot

 `MONGO_DB_URI` the connection string from your mongo db instance including your username and password (if you need a database)

+`IS_LOCAL` whether or not you're running the code locally